nonlocal-lia/pump_it_up_competition/README.md

 * Where are there pumps that are broken or in need of repair to prevent failure?
 * What features of the pumps, areas, installers, etc. tend to be correlated with pump failure?

 To figure out what pumps need to be fixed or maintained you could obviously send people into the field to manually inspect all the pumps, but this gets quite expensive.
 Having a decent classification model can allow the government or NGOs to make predictions about what pumps are most likely to have problems without having to directly inspect them and thus more efficiently allocate resources for replacements or repairs.

+This model can also be made into a [basic app](https://share.streamlit.io/nonlocal-lia/pump_streamlit/main/front_end.py) for ease of use

 ## The Data